performant-software/faircopy/README.md

     }
 ```

 For staging, set channel to "dev" and product to the "FairCopy Activate DEV" product ID.
-For production, set channel to "stable" and production to the "FairCopy Activate" product ID.
+For production, set channel to "stable" and product to the "FairCopy Activate" product ID.

 These ENV variables must be set for Mac builds: